earljonesjunior/oakst/content/projects/oakstio/index.md

 I used these new skills to redesign my website into something more personal.
 It turns out that Angular isn't that great for simple, static blogs.

 I spent a lot of time trying to figure out the best way to store my blog's content.
-I tried out a few headless CMS's but they were all very opiniated about how the data was stored and accessed.
+I tried out a few headless CMS's but they were all very opinionated about how the data was stored and accessed.
 I had been burnt before trying to migrate content from one blogging platform to another and I wanted a storage format that was portable.